drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 3: Anilinoquinazolines

-Analogs of the 4-Anilino quinazoline structure were prepared to test the importance of the nitrogen atoms in this scaffold.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-anilinoquinazolines-6c5f94ca'><i class='fa fa-play' aria-hidden='true'></i></button>Analogs of the 4-Anilino quinazoline structure were prepared to test the importance of the nitrogen atoms in this scaffold.
 The SAR indicate that a nitrogen atom needs to be present in positions 1 and 3, with however a greater importance for N1 as compared to N3 (compare the biological activities of B and C).
 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.